-Upcoming Changes to Cyber Essentials and Cyber Essentials Plus in the April 2025 Update
+Upcoming Changes to the Cyber Essentials Question Set in April 25 Update

 The Government approved Cyber Essentials scheme, designed to bolster cyber security across organisations of all sizes, is set to receive an update.
 This scheme helps businesses demonstrate their commitment to essential cyber security standards.
 Achieving a Cyber Essentials certification not only assures customers and partners of an organisation's adherence to these standards but also signifies a trustworthy approach to data and business protection.